-- Nuts in appropriate quantities can be in either categories but periodically nuts may not be allowed at school or in a particular class where a child is prone to a nut allergy.
-If you have any suspicion that a child may currently have or may be developing a food allergy please inform the pupil's class teacher. - On the grounds of health & safety gum is not allowed in school at any time - Due to different types of food allergies across the school any baking should be an informed decision by the class teacher, having read all files.
-Cooking lessons are preferred to baking lessons in accordance with our health Promoting School status.
+- On the grounds of health & safety chewing gum is not allowed in school at any time - ❖ Due to different types of food allergies across the school any baking should be an informed decision by the class teacher, having read all files.
+Cooking lessons are preferred to baking lessons in accordance with our Health Promoting School status.